Impe

 should the only way to ignore output of function be to do this? or should there be special syntax

-To ignore output of a non-void
+To ignore output of a non-void-returning function

 without cluttering namespace, you can do